 Introduction

 For over 25 years, the Washington State University Spokane campus has been at the forefront of health sciences research, teaching and outreach, with a uniquely high proportion of health science professional programs, resulting in its designation by the WSU Board of Regents as Washington State University’s Health Science campus.
 To expand these endeavors, create efficiencies and establish a greater regional campus identity, we are proposing to create the WSU Spokane Health Science STEM (Science, Technology, Engineering and Math) Education Research Center (HS-STEM-ER Center).
-This Center aims to bring together health sciences and education faculty in a critical mass to establish effective K-20 pipeline, research and teaching programs to ensure students are well-prepared to succeed in college and career pathways in STEM fields related to the health sciences.
+This Center aims to bring together health sciences and education faculty in a critical mass to establish an effective K-20 pipeline, and to establish effective research and teaching programs to ensure students are well-prepared to succeed in college and career pathways in STEM fields related to the health sciences.

 Spokane is host to the largest concentration of health care services between Seattle and Minneapolis.
 Healthcare and its supporting enterprises provide vital health services for the eastern half of Washington and constitute the single largest employment sector in the city and county.
 The primary mission of the WSU Spokane Health Science Campus is to provide education and research to strengthen the region’s healthcare enterprise by creating comprehensive research-intensive academic health sciences and health science professional programs including a four-year medical school and expanded residency program, dentistry programs, a four-year pharmacy college, nursing programs (bachelor’s through doctoral degrees), public and allied health programs, health informatics initiatives, and basic and clinical research in the health sciences.
 A recent study completed by Tripp Umbach (America’s Next Great Academic Health Science Center: Regional Economic and Community Benefits of the Academic Health Science Center @ Riverpoint in Spokane, WA) predicts that growth of the WSU Spokane Health Science Campus which, at full development, will represent a major comprehensive academic health science center, will be transformative in supporting regional, state and national needs in the following ways: (1) workforce needs will be addressed through expanding numbers of highly qualified graduates for healthcare, higher education and related industries; (2) Spokane will expand as a center for research and discovery in the biomedical science fields and attract external research funding; and (3) the research and education enterprise will provide a coordinated high-quality model for the community and state through preparation of the providers of the future in an integrated teaching, research and care model.